systematic-magic/AgingPubMed/research_papers_html.rst

 2.3.
 Check that title is written in black and bold font.

 2.4.
-Check that capitalisation of scientific terms is correct.
+Check that capitalization of scientific terms is correct.
 We suggest the you use the :ref:`following procedure<correct_case_check>`, if in you are in doubt regarding this or that term.

 2.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.